Nonadiabatic Wave-Packet Dynamics: Nonadiabatic Metric, Quantum Geometry, and Gravitational Analogy: Formalism

 It originates from the interband mixing induced by the gradient correction, which is a static potential.
 Examples of the gradient correction are static magnetic field, electric field gradient, spin textures, and lattice dislocations.
 This term is closely tied to the electric polarization, electric transport, and emergent magnetic fields induced by those inhomogeneities.

 The presence of $\delta A_i$ naturally modifies the Berry curvature, which will influence the phase-space density of states and anomalous transport.
-Nevertheless, the Chern number is not influenced because $\delta A_i$ are gauge invariant and periodic function in the momentum space and the integral of their derivatives with respect to the momentum over the Brillouin zone vanishes.
+Nevertheless, the Chern number is not influenced because $\delta A_i$ are gauge invariant and periodic functions in the momentum space, and the integral of their derivatives with respect to the momentum over the Brillouin zone vanishes.
+The real-space Berry connection plays the role of an effective vector potential of electrons.
+The curl and temporal variation of the vector potential generate effective magnetic and electric fields.
+Thus, this term indicates a way to generate emergent electro-magnetic fields using dynamically varying parameters. {This generalizes the emergent electromagnetic induction in helical-spin magnets~\cite{nagaosa2019emergent, yokouchi2020emergent} into a more general setting.
+More details are presented in Secs.~\ref{subsec:geometricvelocity} and~\ref{subsec:geometricforce}.}